scylladb/scylladb/docs/dev/paged-queries.md

 #### multishard_combining_reader

-Using the querier mandates using a `flat_mutation_reader`.
+Using the querier mandates using a `mutation_reader`.
 Range scans used an open-coded algorithm on the replica for the read.
 As already explained in [the introduction](#range-scans) this algorithm uses several calls to `database::query_muations()` to the remote shards then merging the produced `reconcilable_result`.
-This algorithm did not lend itself for being wrapped in a `flat_mutation_reader` so a new, suitable one was written from scratch.
+This algorithm did not lend itself for being wrapped in a `mutation_reader` so a new, suitable one was written from scratch.
 This is `multishard_combining_reader`.
 In addition to implementing a multishard-reading algorithm that is suspendable, an effort was made to